jei3m/my-portfolio/README.md

 ## Overview

-This portfolio website is structured to highlight various aspects of my professional work and expertise.
-It is built to be responsive, engaging, and informative, offering a comprehensive view of my capabilities as a student developer.
+This portfolio website is designed to showcase different aspects of my college life and the projects I’ve created.
+It’s built to be responsive, engaging, and informative, providing a comprehensive view of my abilities as a student developer.

 ## Getting Started